Tcbyco/watch-and-code/nestedTodos/README.md

 # Nested MVC
-Based on the open source TodoMVC project (https://github.com/tastejs/todomvc), this is my version of the jQuery version of that project.
+Based on the open source TodoMVC project (https://github.com/tastejs/todomvc), this is my take on the jQuery version of that project.
 I've rewritten the app to remove jQuery, and extended the Handlebars.js templating to allow unlimited nesting of todos.
 I've also slightly changed the style of the app to match my preferences.